-How to create a Salesforce Centre of Excellence
+How to Establish a Salesforce Center of Excellence

 A Salesforce CofE basically acts as a central governing body for the entire organisation.
 It brings together stakeholders from across the organisation to create a single, well-defined group that is responsible for making decisions when it comes to Salesforce.